mozilla/pontoon/specs/0117-email-opt-in-unsubscribe.md

 - Subscribe for emails with a single button.
 - Receive a confirmation that I have successfully unsubscribed/subscribed.
 I am also instructed how to change my subscriptions later through my user preferences.
 - (In future implementations) Select specific categories of emails to receive / no longer receive.

+(Section: content)
+ - Title: `Mozilla Localization - Pontoon`
+ - Header: `Update Your Email Preferences`
+ - Body: `Thank you for contributing to localization at Mozilla.
+Please use the form below if you would like to stop receiving email updates related to localization at Mozilla, projects on Pontoon, and updates to the Pontoon platform.`
+ - Radio button: `Please unsubscribe from all Mozilla localization emails.`
+ - Radio button: `Please keep me sending me emails from Mozilla localization.`
+ - Button: `Submit`

+ - On submit alert (Unsubscribe): `You've successfully unsubscribed.
+You can update your preferences anytimes from your <a href="https://pontoon.mozilla.org/settings/">settings</a>.`
+ - On submit alert (Subscribe): `Thanks!
+You will continue to receive emails from Mozilla localization.
+You can update your preferences anytimes from your <a href="https://pontoon.mozilla.org/settings/">settings</a>.`